pravien/MachineLearning-Project_4/README.md

 Is it possible to predict if a review is negative or positiv?

-We think that this is interesting, because you it can help sites predict the tone of a review.
+We think that this topic is interesting, because it can help sites predict the tone of a review.
 This prediction might also be useful to predict the tone of a mail or any other written review.
+The sites can then use this to delete review or comments if they are negative/bad.

 We can use binary classification for this problem, because a review can be negativ or positiv.
 We also have to do somekind of preproccesing with the words so they can be used with binary classification.
 For this we can use tools as countvectorizer etc.